ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch07_02_more_challenging_tests_of_upb.md

 Yet it seems hard for us to reasonably call this a truly *moral* theory – why?

 First of all, “evil” encompasses actions that can be prevented through the use of force.
-Rape is “evil,” and so I can use force to defend myself against someone attempting to rape me.
+Rape is “evil”, and so I can use force to defend myself against someone attempting to rape me.

 Can I justly shoot someone who eats a piece of fish?